 The modern day village of Ancient Phigaleia is inhabited by a handful of mostly elderly people.
 Their children left long ago for urban areas but they carry on as generations before them - tending

 Most live in traditional stone houses with a few added mod cons; others have lovingly renovated the houses they lived in as children which they, and their family and friends,

 use as holiday homes.
-A few have started from scratch creating impressive luxury homes that would not look out of place on the cover of the magazine.
-Sadly, other buildings have fallen into
+A few have started from scratch creating impressive luxury homes that would not look out of place on the cover of a glossy magazine.
+Sadly, other buildings have fallen

 In and around Ancient Phigaleia